 Gene Shoemaker graduated from high school on his sixteenth birthday.
-He had earned a masters degree in geology from the California Institute of Technology by the age of 20.
-He became a teaching assistant in his final year, and was younger than most of the people he taught.
+Within four years he earned a Masters Degree in Geology from the California Institute of Technology.
+He was a teaching assistant in his final year, and was younger than most of the people he taught.

 After Caltech, he joined the US Geological Survey.

-Shoemaker was 32 years old when, in 1960, he was awarded a Ph.D. by Princeton University for his thesis about the impact mechanics of the Barrington Crater, which proved that the crater had been caused by an asteroid or comet impact, rather than volcanic activity.
+Shoemaker was 32 years old when, in 1960, he was awarded a Ph.D. by Princeton University for his thesis proving the Barrington Crater was caused by an asteroid or comet impact rather than volcanic activity.
 Local legends about the crater had been proved right!

 Shoemaker’s proof lay in the structural similarities he found between the Barrington Crater and nuclear weapons testing sites, including his discovery of the mineral coesite in the crater.
 This mineral can only form when quartz rock is shocked by enormous pressures and temperatures.

-This was the first proof that any crater on Earth has an extraterrestrial origin.
+This was the first proof that any crater on Earth had an extraterrestrial origin.